 The estimated liability for product warranty is recorded when products are sold based on management's best estimate.
 The same is included under customer service expenses.
 These estimates are established using historical information on the nature, frequency and average cost of warranty claims and management estimates regarding possible future incidence based on corrective actions or product failures.
-The timing of outflows will vary as and when warranty claim will surance claims are accounted for on the basis of claims admitted and to the extent that there in no uncertainty in receiving the claims.
+The timing of outflows will vary as and when warranty claim will arise.